notshekhar/brainfuck_interpreter/README.md

 ] = if block currently pointed to's value is not zero, jump back to [ , = like c getchar(). input 1 character.
-. = like c putchar(). print 1 character to the console = = print decimal number from memory to console
+. = like c putchar(). print 1 character to the console = = print number in current memory pointer to console
 ```

 #### Some rules: